 The STI 2016 also includes an in-depth breakdown of a country's performance on the Index.

-The Sustainable Trade Index is currently in its third edition.
+The Sustainable Trade Index is currently in its fourth edition.
 You may access the other editions below:

 © The Hinrich Foundation.
 See our website Terms and conditions for our copyright and reprint policy.
 All statements of fact and the views, conclusions and recommendations expressed in this publication are the sole responsibility of the author(s).